TeamProto501/DriveKind-Frontend/VEHICLE_TYPES_MIGRATION.md

 # Vehicle Types Migration Guide

 ## Overview
-Replace the hardcoded vehicle enum with a dynamic array-based system stored in the `organization` table.
-This allows each organization to customize their vehicle types with any text values they want.
+Replace the hardcoded vehicle enum with a dynamic table-based system.
+Create a separate `vehicle_types` table where each organization can have their own vehicle types.

 ## Database Changes (Supabase)